Advancing Policies to Improve the Lives of Girls and Young Women Globally

 390 youth and adult leaders trained

-In 2020, Rise Up’s social justice fund provided technical assistance and $248,000 in grants to groups and leaders in India, Mexico, Nigeria, South Africa, and the United States, supporting eighteen advocacy projects to advance laws, programs, and funding for women and girls.
+In 2020, Rise Up provided more than $600,000 in direct funding to groups and leaders working to advance laws, programs, and funding for women and girls.
 About 50,000 people engaged in programming by these organizations following this grant funding.
+A few examples of some of the programs are:

 With the implementation of these and additional advocacy projects in the future, Rise Up expects to see many more policies passed to improve equity, social justice and education for women and girls.
 The program’s work to develop the next generation of girl and women leaders remains a key strategy, with 390 youth and adult leaders trained in 2020, including: